Aston Martin DBX: Specifications and performance

-In November 2021, a new engine appeared.
-Only available in China, this Mercedes-AMG's M256 3.0-litre turbocharged I6 has a power output of 435 PS and 520 Nm of torque.
+In November 2021, a new engine was introduced for the DBX.
+Only available in China, this engine is Mercedes-AMG's M256 3.0-litre turbocharged I6.
+It has a power output of 435 PS and 520 Nm of torque.

-Aston Martin DBX707 (2022-)
+Aston Martin DBX707 (2022–present)

-On 1 February 2022, Aston Martin unveiled their most powerful petrol crossover, called the Aston Martin DBX 707.
+On 1 February 2022, Aston Martin unveiled their most powerful petrol crossover, called the Aston Martin DBX707.
 Its M177 engine was slightly modified by Aston Martin and received new turbochargers with ball bearings, generating a maximum power output of 707 PS and 900 Nm of torque.
 AMG's MCT 9G-Tronic transmission has also been upgraded to receive "wet clutch" and changed gear ratios.
-In total, all modifications allow the sports crossover to accelerate from 0–60 mph in 3.1 seconds and top speed of 310 km/h.
+In total, all modifications allow the sports crossover to accelerate from 0–60 mph in 3.1 seconds and reach a top speed of 310 km/h.
 The changes also affected the suspension and steering.
 At the rear of the car is a carbon spoiler and splitter, as well as a four-barrel exhaust system.
 The base of the car is equipped with standard 22-inch wheels and 23-inch version is available as optional.

-The vehicle was unveiled in Knightsbridge.
+For the 2025 model year, the DBX707 received an updated interior and infotainment system similar to the DB12.
+The standard DBX had also been dropped.

+Aston Martin DBX S (2025–present)

+In April 2025, Aston Martin unveiled the DBX S, a lighter and more powerful version of the DBX707.
+The engine generates a maximum power output of 727 PS while torque remains unchanged at 900 Nm.
+The DBX S accelerates from 0–62 mph in 3.3 seconds and is 0.3 second quicker to 200 km/h than the DBX707.
+The top speed remains unchanged at 310 km/h.

+Sales

 Formula One Medical Car

 In 2021, it was announced that the DBX would become the official Formula One Medical Car, joining the Mercedes C63S AMG Estate Medical Car (and later the Mercedes-AMG GT 4-Door for the 2022 season).
 The DBX Medical Car has a British Racing Green livery with neon yellow accents.
-It will also join the Aston Martin Vantage as part of Formula One's new safety fleet.
+It joined the Aston Martin Vantage as part of Formula One's new safety fleet.

+Beginning with the 2023 season, the DBX707 replaced the standard DBX as the Formula One Medical Car.